> MAYBE YOUR QUESTION COULD FIND AN ANSWER HERE

 What is the delivery time?

-We send the products in a delay of one month from the day we receive the order form.
+We send the products within one month of receiving the order form.

 Where do you distribute your products?